-Berger, Toombs, Elam, Gaines & Frank Certified Public Accountants PL Fort Pierce, Florida
+Berger, Toombs, Elam, Gaines & Frank

-Management's discussion and analysis of Harmony Community Development District (the "District") financial performance provides an objective and easily readable analysis of the District's financial activities.
+Management's discussion and analysis of Harmony Community Development District's (the "District") financial performance provides an objective and easily readable analysis of the District's financial activities.
 The analysis provides summary financial information for the District and should be read in conjunction with the District's financial statements.